19hours/sg-statutes/Acts/Women’s Charter.md

 [2/2011 wef 01/06/2011]

-(d) maintenance is payable under any agreement to or for the benefit of a wife or former wife or child; or
+(d) maintenance is payable under any agreement to or for the benefit of a wife or former wife, an incapacitated husband or incapacitated former husband, or a child; or

+[Act 7 of 2016 wef 01/07/2016]

 (e) an order has been made under section 121E or 121G and has not been rescinded or complied with,